dtcooper/crazyarms/docs/index.md

 robot taking several sources and deciding which one is best to broadcast based on the rules you see on the status page.

+The harbor has several input **sources**.
+These are things like pre-recorded broadcasts, live DJs, or the AutoDJ.
+Each are each assigned a priority, and the source with the highest priority _that is active_ will be what the harbor chooses to play.

+!!! note "A Note About Inactive Sources"
+    When a source becomes active from inactive, the harbor will fade to it.
+    Note a connected source that is silent will usually

 ```mermaid
 flowchart LR
     subgraph sources ["Priority-Based Sources"]